Legally Reviewed

 What Heavy Metals Have Been Found in Baby Food

 The term heavy metals broadly describes a class of metals and metalloids with high densities or atomic numbers.
-It has developed a negative connotation linked to cases of contamination, but many heavy metals are commonplace and fairly innocuous, such as silver and gold.
+It has developed a negative connotation linked to cases of contamination, but many heavy metals, such as silver and gold, are commonplace and fairly innocuous.
 In fact, certain heavy metals like iron and zinc are actually necessary for the human body to function.

 The heavy metals that have been detected in baby food are also naturally occurring but toxic when ingested.